 Rider University offers both full and part-time studies for our student veterans, military service members, and their beneficiaries.
 Karen Crowell, academic advisor for Rider’s College of Continuing Studies will help select the program that works best for you and your military benefits.

-Service members, veterans, and their beneficiaries who receive post 9/11 G.I.
+Service members, veterans, and their beneficiaries who receive Post 9/11 G.I.
 Bill benefits may be eligible for Rider’s Yellow Ribbon program.
-If you’re an active-duty Servicemember or Veteran, a member of the National Guard or Reserves, or a qualified survivor or dependent, you may be able to get help from U.S. Veterans Affairs (VA) to pay your tuition.
+If you’re an active-duty Servicemember or Veteran, a member of the National Guard or Reserves, or a qualified survivor or dependent, you may be able to get help from U.S. Department of Veterans Affairs (VA) to pay your tuition.
 Rider University’s degree programs are approved under the Veterans Readjustment Benefits Act of 1966, as amended.
 Students filing for benefits at Rider will be responsible for filing a copy of their Certificate of Eligibility (COE) with a Certifying Official.
 An application for program of education is available online at vets.gov.
 Visit vets.gov to determine if you qualify for VA education benefits through the GI Bill program and other educational assistance programs.

 Discharged veterans must provide a copy of their Certificate of Release or Discharge from Active Duty (DD 214) in order to apply for education benefits.
 Copies of the DD Form 214, as well as other military records, can be obtained at the Military Personnel Records Center (MPRC) in St. Louis, a unit of the National Archives and Records Administration (NARA).
 The NARA website provides instructions for submitting a request for military records.